potatoqualitee/devcontainers/README.md

 ![image](https://user-images.githubusercontent.com/8278033/212489005-724d16fe-3050-4c2d-9ddc-184125ac7b9e.png)

-Wait until a prompt that pops up saying that your application is running on port 7071 (when this screenshot was created, the folder was named vmGet and not greetingGet).
+Wait until a prompt that pops up saying that your application is running on port 7071 (when this screenshot was created, the folder was named vmGet and not greeting).

 I'm including the whole VS Code screenshot because when I started doing functions, I wanted the tutorial to show what I'm supposed to be seeing.